Black+Decker EM720CB7 Review

 Our Analysis and Test Results

-Aside from its exceptional result at defrosting the one-pound brick of ground turkey, there was very little about this microwave's performance that made it stand out compared to the rest of the pack.
+Aside from its exceptional result at defrosting the one-pound brick of ground turkey, there was very little about this microwave's performance that made it stand out from the best microwaves.
 Even then, other models still outperformed this model, making it difficult for us to find a reason to recommend this appliance above others.

 As we said before, the main thing we like about the EM720CB7 is how well it did in our defrosting metric.
-For this test, we use a square of frozen ground turkey that we measured out to weigh one pound.
-We followed the directions for this product, which led to 12 ounces of the turkey being completely thawed at the conclusion of the cycle.
-None of the meat was cooked through and the remaining 4 ounces of turkey was easily broken apart — enough that we wouldn't think twice about tossing it all in a pan to start browning it.
+For this test, we used a one pound square of frozen ground turkey.
+Following the manufacturer's directions for defrosting, we were able to defrost 12 ounces of the turkey at the end of the microwave's defrost cycle.
+None of the meat was cooked through, and the remaining 4 ounces of turkey was easily broken apart — enough that we wouldn't think twice about tossing it all in a pan to start browning it.

-The Black+Decker EM720CB7 also has the standard convenience features, such as a +30 seconds button and some other quick-start features.
+The EM720CB7 has most of the standard convenience features, such as a +30 seconds button and some other quick-start features.

 The EM720CB7, unfortunately, delivered poor results in our other two heating tests.
-Both the plate of leftovers and the pizza weren't warmed enough for serving and were heated very inconsistently.
+Neither the plate of leftovers nor the pizza were warm enough for serving, and both were heated very inconsistently.

-The EM720CB7 also failed to impress when it came to properly heat the frozen burrito and the lasagna.
-The miniature lasagna was far from the proper serving temperature after following the directions and had an average temperature difference of 29°F between zones.
-The burrito had a similar amount of variation between areas, with the middle failing to reach the recommended temperature.
+The EM720CB7 also failed to properly and evenly heat the frozen burrito and the lasagna.
+After following the directions, the miniature lasagna was far from a satisfactory serving temperature, with an average temperature difference of 29°F between zones.
+The burrito had a similar variation between areas, with the middle failing to reach the recommended temperature.

-We weren't thrilled with how much this product slides around during normal use and has so-so internal lighting.
+We weren't thrilled with how much this product slides around during normal use, and it has so-so internal lighting.
 We also didn't find the presets to be super effective.
-We tried out the popcorn function, which left tons of kernels unpopped.
-We did appreciate that it didn't burn any though.
+We tried out the popcorn function, which left a lot of kernels unpopped.
+None were burned, at least.